Antonino Calixto: Mayor of Pasay (2010–2019)

-On May 10, 2010, Calixto ran as Mayor, defeating other prominent candidates including Mayor Wenceslao Trinidad, former Representative Ma.
-Consuelo "Tita Connie" Dy, and Ricardo "Ding" Santos, former security aide of former Mayor Pablo Cuneta.
-He was elected as mayor in the 2010 Pasay local elections.
+In 2010, Calixto ran for Mayor and won, defeating other prominent candidates including Mayor Wenceslao "Peewee" Trinidad, former Representative Ma.
+Consuelo "Connie" Dy, and Ricardo "Ding" Santos, former security aide of former Mayor Pablo Cuneta.
 He was re-elected in 2013 and 2016.

 Under Calixto's term, the Pasay local government was awarded first in Government Efficiency by the Department of Trade and Industry in 2018.

 Representative, Lone District of Pasay (2019–present)

-On May 13, 2019, he was elected representative in the 2019 Pasay local elections, succeeding his sister Emi Calixto-Rubiano, who was elected as his successor as mayor.
-He was re-elected in 2022.
+In 2019, he was elected representative of Pasay, succeeding his sister Imelda Calixto-Rubiano, who was elected as his successor as mayor.
+He was re-elected in 2022 and in 2025.

 He is one of the 70 lawmakers who voted (representing Malabon Rep. Josephine Lacson-Noel) to reject the franchise renewal of ABS-CBN.

+In November 2023, Calixto left PDP-Laban to join the Lakas–CMD party.
+On February 5, 2025, Calixto was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

 Personal life

 Calixto is the son of former Pasay OIC-Mayor Eduardo Calixto and Leonora Gallardo Calixto.
-He is the older brother of Mayor Imelda Calixto-Rubiano and uncle of District 2 Councilor Jose Isidro Jr. Calixto married Edna Dayrit Aguas, with whom he has three children: Mark Anthony (incumbent councilor from the 1st district), Derek, and Charlene.
+He is the older brother of Mayor Imelda Calixto-Rubiano and uncle of District 2 Councilor Jose Isidro Jr. Calixto married Edna Dayrit Aguas, with whom he has three children: Mark Anthony (incumbent vice mayor of Pasay), Derek, and Charlene.

-He obtained his early education from Malate Catholic School and obtained his Bachelor of Science in Commerce, major in marketing from San Sebastian College.

 On September 8, 2021, Calixto tested positive for COVID-19.